 Stock vs. Broth

 Have you ever wondered what the difference is between “stock” and “broth?”
 I’ve come across this statement on the internet: “Chicken stock tends to be made more from bony parts, whereas chicken broth is made more out of meat.”

-So what do you call it when it’s made with a whole chicken?
-More importantly, what’s the point of making your own homemade chicken stock (and broth) when both are so readily available in cans and boxes?
+More importantly, however, what’s the point of making your own homemade chicken stock (and broth) when both are so readily available in cans and boxes?
 I can’t speak for you, but I am rather particular about it.

 Commercial chicken stocks and broths are made with onions, celery and loads of other ingredients.
-They can be a lifesaver in a pinch, but here comes my reasoning—the flavor isn’t really “right” for Chinese dishes.
+They can be a lifesaver in a pinch, but here comes my reasoning.
+The flavor isn’t really “right” for Chinese dishes.

-The goal is to capture the essence of the chicken in liquid form.
-If you decide to try out this recipe…when the chicken stock is made, taste it with a pinch of salt, and you will understand what I am talking about: pure and loaded with umami.
+The goal is to capture the essence of chicken in liquid form.
+If you decide to try out this recipe…taste the stock with a pinch of salt, and you will understand what I am talking about: pure chicken flavor.

-Cantonese cooks are even fancier with their use of stock–they use it to cook leafy greens like pea tips and baby you cai in a slightly soupy sauce.
+Cantonese cooks are even fancier with their use of stock.
+They use it to cook leafy greens like pea tips and baby choy sum in a slightly soupy sauce.
 Who knew vegetables could taste so good?

 As for the chicken, at this point…it’s no longer edible (unless you enjoy dry, boiled chicken).
 All that flavor went straight from the chicken into the stock.
 I usually just pick out and discard all the bones and reserve the meat for deluxe chicken dinners for Barley (and Jake, before her).
 Lucky dogs, I say!

-P.S. when making chicken stock, put everything in the pot at the beginning, and try not to add anything along the way.
+When making chicken stock, put everything in the pot at the beginning, and try not to add anything along the way.
 Most importantly, do not add cold water to the pot during the simmering process!